What is Cross Validation?

 Holdout method

 In this approach, the data is first shuffled randomly before splitting.
-As the model is trained on a different combination of data points, the model can give different results every time we train it, and this can be a cause of instability.
-Also, we can never assure that the train set we picked is representative of the whole dataset.
+As the model is trained on a different combination of data points, the model can give different results every time we train it, which can cause instability.
+Also, we can only ensure that the train set we picked represents part of the dataset.

 K fold cross validation

-2. For each fold in your dataset, build your model on k – 1 folds of the dataset.
-Then, test the model to check the effectiveness for kth fold
+- For each fold in your dataset, train your model on the remaining folds of the dataset, which turns out to be k-1.
+Then, the model will be tested to check the effectiveness of this particular fold.

 Stratified K Fold Cross Validation

-Using K Fold on a classification problem can be tricky.
-Since we are randomly shuffling the data and then dividing it into folds, chances are we may get highly imbalanced folds which may cause our training to be biased.
-For example, let us somehow get a fold that has majority belonging to one class(say positive) and only a few as negative class.
-This will certainly ruin our training and to avoid this we make stratified folds using stratification.
+For example, let us get a fold with the majority belonging to one class(say positive) and only a few as a negative class.
+This will undoubtedly ruin our training, and to avoid this, we make stratified folds using stratification.

-Stratification is the process of rearranging the data so as to ensure that each fold is a good representative of the whole.
-For example, in a binary classification problem where each class comprises of 50% of the data, it is best to arrange the data such that in every fold, each class comprises of about half the instances.
+Stratification is the process of rearranging the data to ensure that each fold represents the whole.
+For example, in a binary classification problem, there can only be two possibilities: a data point belongs to class A or B. So, in that case, we must arrange the data such that in every fold, each class consists of about half the instances in that fold.

 Exhaustive Methods

-Exhaustive cross validation methods and test on all possible ways to divide the original sample into a training and a validation set.
+Exhaustive cross validation techniques test all possible ways to divide the original sample into a training and a validation set by testing all the data points against one or more data points.

 Leave-P-Out cross validation